 Society meetings are free and open to the public

-For eight years, Kay Hartrick has been actively pursuing past family members, primarily in her husband’s family, with homesteaders in Nebraska and Montana, Confederates in Georgia, Irish quarry workers in Rhode Island, Quakers, and many military veterans.
-Her own family stayed closer to home base in Delaware and Maryland, Eastern shore, Baltimore, and farther west.
-Kay completed the certificate program in Genealogical Research at Boston University in 2013 and has attended SLIG and IGHR.
-This year she expects to finish her third year studying military records at IGHR.
-Kay is the currently president of the Boulder Genealogical Society and am the currently treasurer and librarian of the society.
+For ten years, I have been actively pursuing past family members, primarily in my husband’s family, with homesteaders in Nebraska and Montana, Confederates in Georgia, Irish quarry workers in Rhode Island, Quakers, and many military veterans.
+My own family lived in Delaware, Maryland (Eastern shore, Baltimore, and farther west), Pennsylvania, and South Dakota.
+I completed the certificate program in Genealogical Research at Boston University in 2011 and have attended SLIG, IGHR, and the Applied Genealogy Institute.
+I am past president of the Boulder Genealogical Society and am the currently treasurer and librarian of the society.
 I also volunteer with ICAPGen™ Study Groups for genealogists seeking accreditation and in the library at the Rocky Mountain Quilt Museum in Golden.